 How to get there: CBD is right in the centre of town and Woodstock is just 5 mins drive away.

 #17.
-Colourful Huts at Muizenberg Beach
+Colorful Huts at Muizenberg Beach

 Muizenberg Beach is one of the most popular surfing spots in the region with some of the biggest waves rolling into a vast, white sand bay.
 What makes this particular beach stand out though, is the line of brightly coloured wooden huts along the beach, making it an excellent spot for taking insta-worthy snaps.